AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 their so-called scalar-tensor theory of gravity (outlined in

-Appendix A, §A.2).
+§A.2).

-periodicity fields to the fifth compactifed coordinate (along which would
+with respect to the fifth compactifed coordinate (along which would

 field can be varied with a period equal to the length of the

-resemblance to Bohr-Broglie's quantization proved to be
+Bohr-Broglie's quantization proved to be superficial, and the

-superficial, and the corresponding hopes did not materialize.
+corresponding hopes did not materialize.

 Multidimensional